-The results were generally strong in the way the products handled both public threats and targeted attacks as three out of five products stopped all of the attacks this quarter.
-The products from Sophos and Kaspersky achieved 100% Protection Accuracy Ratings by being quick to block any detected intrusion before neutralising them.
-It's interesting to note that these occurred when samples of public threats were lobbed against the product.
-These are threats that are live on the Internet the day that the products are tested.
-The more robust response of an outright block indicates both familiarity with common threats and frequent updates to keep databases current.
+The results were generally strong in the way the products handled both public threats and targeted attacks as five of the six products stopped all of the attacks this quarter.
+Three, belonging to Kaspersky, Broadcom and Sophos, achieved 100% Protection Accuracy Ratings by being quick to block any detected intrusion

-By and large, the product from Microsoft did the same.
-There were one or two instances, however, when it allowed some malicious files to run briefly
+By and large, the products from Microsoft, CrowdStrike and Trellix did the same.
+There were one or two instances, however, when some malicious files ran briefly before being neutralised.
+In the case of Microsoft, one or two artifacts of the infection would remain in the system despite complete remediation.